Ouxsoft/LivingMarkup/docs/configuration.md

 # Configuration
-The `Configuration` class contains a set of instructions provided to the `Builder` class that determines how the to build the LHTML5 `Document`.
+The `Configuration` class is responsible for the instructions that explain to the `Builder` how to build the LHTML5 `Document`.
+These instructions can be set by modifying the config file that is loaded.

-The `Configuration` is loaded from a either a `config.yml` or `config.dist.yml` file.
-An example showing the structure of this file is provided below.
+## Config File
+The config file is where settings are configured.
+The `Configuration` class tries to load a `config.yml` if another file has not been specified during construction.
+If the `config.yml` not present, the `Configuration` will try to load the packaged config `config.dist.yml` file.

+### Syntax v1

+#### Example
 ```yaml
 version: 1
 modules: